Plumsail/documents-docs/source/user-guide/processes/examples/create-word-and-pdf-documents-from-microsoft-forms.rst

 **Microsoft Forms** are an online form builder with themes and question branching that allows you to create surveys, quizzes, polls and collect other information.

-Let’s see how to connect them with the help of Microsoft Flow to automatically collect data from a Microsoft Form, apply the data to our template, and generate a new PDF document.
+Let’s see how to connect them with the help of Power Automate (Microsoft Flow) to automatically collect data from a Microsoft Form, apply the data to our template, and generate a new PDF document.

 .. contents::
     :local: